ThasianX/ElegantCalendar/README.md

 1) Scroll the project navigator down to the `Swift Package Dependencies` section.
 Inside `ElegantCalendar`, you'll see a directory called `ElegantCalendar.xcassets`.
 2) After you've located it, open your project's settings and navigate to your target's build phases in a parallel window.
 3) Drag `ElegantCalendar.xcassets` into your target's `Copy Bundle Resources`.
+Make sure that `Copy items if needed` is unticked and `Create groups` is ticked.
 This step is crucial because `ElegantCalendar` uses custom icons, which `SPM` will support in [Swift 5.3](https://github.com/apple/swift-evolution/blob/master/proposals/0271-package-manager-resources.md).

 If you don't know how to do this, refer to the `Demo`.